Lawrence Que Jr.: Biography

 Lawrence Que Jr. obtained his B.S. degree in chemistry from Ateneo de Manila University in Quezon City, Philippines in 1969, then received his Ph.D. degree in chemistry from the University of Minnesota in 1973 under the direction of Prof. Louis H. Pignolet.
 With Prof. Pignolet, Que studied stereochemical non-rigidity in coordination complexes with proton NMR spectroscopy.

 Que conducted postdoctoral studies with Prof. Richard H. Holm at the Massachusetts Institute of Technology from 1973 to 1974, where he studied iron-sulfur clusters in proteins and the synthesis of model clusters.
 He then was a postdoctoral fellow with Prof. Eckard Münck at the Gray Freshwater Biological Institute of the University of Minnesota from 1975 to 1977.
 With Prof. Münck, Que studied the mechanism of the protocatechuate 3,4-dioxygenase enzyme, using Mössbauer and EPR spectroscopies, as well as inhibition studies.

 Que began his independent research career at Cornell University as an Assistant Professor of Chemistry in 1977.
 He then moved back to the University of Minnesota in 1983 where he progressed through the ranks to Regents Professor before retiring in May 2024 after 41 years of service.

 Que has published over 450 research manuscripts and 7 patents.
 He has presented almost 300 invited lectures and mentored almost 50 doctoral students.
 Prior to his retirement in 2024, his inorganic chemistry research group at the University of Minnesota focused on iron chemistry relevant to biocatalysis, in an attempt to better understand oxygen activation mechanisms of nonheme iron enzymes.
 His group also worked towards designing functional models for iron enzymes and capturing, observing, and categorizing highly active metal-based intermediates, alongside efforts to creat bio-inspired oxidation catalysts for green chemistry applications.
 For his contributions to the field of inorganic and bioinorganic chemistry, Que received the American Chemical Society's 2008 Alfred Bader Award in Bioinorganic Chemistry and 2017 Award in Inorganic Chemistry.
+He was elected as a member of the National Academy of Sciences in 2022.